Can you spoil a newborn or young baby?

-If your baby is crying or fussing, it might be because she’s cold or hungry, has a dirty nappy, or is in pain.
-Or she might just want to know you’re nearby.
-Ignoring your baby when she’s fussing won’t teach her to sort it out for herself, because she can’t do that yet.
+If your young baby is crying or fussing, it might be because baby is cold or hungry, has a dirty nappy, is in pain or needs comfort.
+Or your baby might just want to know you’re nearby.
+Your baby depends on you and other caregivers to give them what they need for healthy development.

-If you calmly and consistently respond to your baby’s calls for attention by sorting out what she needs or just by being with her, your baby quickly learns to trust that you’ll fulfil her needs.
-And this helps her become secure and confident over time.
+If you calmly and consistently respond to your baby’s calls for attention by sorting out what they need or just by being there, your baby quickly learns to trust that you’ll fulfil their needs.
+And this helps your baby become secure and confident over time.

-Babies who have consistent and nurturing relationships early in life quickly develop secure attachment to their caregivers.
-These babies cope better with stress as preschoolers.
+Babies who have consistent and nurturing relationships early in life develop secure attachment to their caregivers.
+These babies cope better with stress when they’re older.
 They also tend to get along better with other children.
 And they’re more likely to be physically and emotionally healthier as adults.

 Baby sleep: what to expect

-If you’re worried about spoiling your baby by giving her too much attention – especially if she won’t settle – it can help to know what to expect from newborn baby sleep.
+If you’re worried about spoiling your baby by giving too much attention – especially if your baby won’t settle – it can help to know what to expect from newborn baby sleep.

-Although newborns sleep, on average, 16 out of every 24 hours, your baby might do this in short naps.
-During the first few weeks, while you and your baby are getting to know each other, you can introduce settling techniques that set the stage for teaching your baby to sleep for longer periods.
+Although newborns sleep 14-17 hours in every 24 hours, your baby might do this in short naps.
+During the first few weeks, while you and your baby are getting to know each other, you can introduce responsive settling techniques that can help your baby learn to sleep for longer periods in the future.

 Baby feeds: what to expect

-If you feel that your young baby is crying to be fed all the time, you’re probably right!
+If you feel that your newborn is crying to be fed all the time, you’re probably right!
 In the early days, babies typically need to feed every 2-4 hours.
-Responding and giving your baby what he needs is key.
+Responding and giving your baby what they need is key.

-It might help to know that most babies establish a manageable pattern of demand feeding over the first few weeks of life.
+It might help to know that most babies establish a manageable pattern of feeding over the first few weeks of life.
 They learn to do most of their feeds during the day and have fewer at night, so it will get easier.

 A calm and happy feeding time is a great opportunity for you to bond with your baby and build the warm and trusting relationship that’s so important to your baby’s development.